brouberol/pico-mixer/README.md

 The keypad should light up.
 Unplug it.

-Now, copy all the sounds files you would like to play (12 max) under the `sounds` folder, and replace each example `title` attribute under the `config.json` file with the name of a sound file you copied under `sounds`.
+Now, copy all the sounds files you would like to play (12 max) under the `pico_mixer_web/assets/sounds` folder, and replace each example `title` attribute under the `config.json` file with the name of a sound file you copied under `sounds`.
 Feel free to add a couple of descriptive tags under the `tags` attribute.
 Save the `config.json` file.

 Run the following command to start the webserver: